TRANSPORTATION ALTERNATIVES PROGRAM

-As part of the Federal Highway Administration Surface Transportation Program, the Transportation Alternatives Program (TAP) is a reimbursable, federal aid funding program for transportation related, community projects designed to strengthen the intermodal transportation system.
+As part of the Federal Highway Administration Surface Transportation Program, the Transportation Alternatives Program (TAP) is a reimbursable federal aid funding program for transportation-related community projects that strengthen the intermodal transportation system.

-It provides funding for projects that enhance the cultural, aesthetic, historic, and environmental aspects of the intermodal transportation system.
-The program can assist in funding projects that create bicycle and pedestrian facilities, restore historic transportation buildings, convert abandoned railway corridors to pedestrian trails, mitigate highway runoff, and other transportation related enhancements.
+TAP funds projects that enhance the cultural, aesthetic, historic, and environmental aspects of the system.
+The program funds projects that create bicycle and pedestrian facilities, restore historic transportation buildings, convert abandoned railway corridors to pedestrian trails, and mitigate highway runoff.

 HOW THE PROGRAM WORKS

-Maryland State Highway Administration (SHA) supports and administers the TAP for all Maryland projects as a service to its customers.
-Under MAP-21 50% of funds apportioned to Maryland’s Transportation Alternatives Program will be sub-allocated to three Maryland Metropolitan Planning Organizations (MPO).
-The Baltimore Regional Transportation Board (BRTB), Metropolitan Washington Council of Governments (MWCOG) and Wilmington Area Planning Council (WILMAPCO) will be responsible for review and approval of projects within their urbanized area.
-Do you know if your project is within one of these MPO’s?
-Metropolitan Planning Organization Map
+The Maryland Department of Transportation State Highway Administration (MDOT SHA) administers TAP for all Maryland projects as a service to its customers.
+Under MAP-21 50% of funds apportioned to Maryland’s Transportation Alternatives Program are sub-allocated to three Maryland Metropolitan Planning Organizations (MPO).
+The Baltimore Regional Transportation Board (BRTB), Metropolitan Washington Council of Governments (MWCOG) and Wilmington Area Planning Council (WILMAPCO) review and approve projects within their area.
+Click here to see if your project is within one of these MPO’s.

-SHA will continue to encourages and promotes the development of TAP projects for the 50% of the state apportioned funds that may be obligated to any area in the state, as well as provides some project support services.
-The project sponsor is responsible for the design, management, construction, implementation and permit requests for TAP projects.
-All potential TAP projects require a sponsor to be responsible for a minimum of 20% of the project costs.
+MDOT SHA encourages the development of TAP projects for the 50% of the state-apportioned funds available to any area in the State, and provides some project support services.
+The TAP project sponsor is responsible for the design, management, construction, implementation and permit requests.
+All potential TAP projects require a sponsor for a minimum of 20% of the project costs.
 The project sponsor also assumes the maintenance and legal liability for the duration of the project’s useful life.
 Any project sponsored by a non-government agency, organization or individual must have a government agency as a co-sponsor.